4. Mediation

 So now we know that X and M share some variance - they are correlated.
 We have met one of the assumptions that we need to be able to perform a mediation analysis.

-Step 3 & 4: Test the b pathway of the indirect effect & the direct effect (pathway c’)
+Step 3 & 4: Test the b pathway of the indirect effect & the c' pathway of the direct effect

 (fit_indirectb <- summary(lm(Y ~ X + M, d)))